danielharrell/LectFall2015/Question.md

 of?
 Or am I not supposed to think of anything?
 But then am I thinking at all?

-But suppose I ask myself why the someone behind this podium right now is me, rather than someone else.
+Suppose, however, I now ask myself why the someone behind this podium tonight is me, rather than someone else.
 In one sense, the answer is easy to give.
 It was *my* lecture scheduled for tonight, after all, rather than someone else's.
 And *my* decision to give a lecture that led to the scheduling.
 The answer to my question might continue in this vein, going back in time to my appointment at the college, to my birth, my parents' birth, my grandparents', all the way back to the Big Bang, if you like.
 But even this extensive an answer seems to leave something in my question unaddressed.
 For why am *I* the person that this answer puts so convincingly behind the podium tonight?
 Why is his point of view *my* point of view?
 Why is *his* lecture *mine*?
 Why is he *me*?

 The someone behind this podium, we can grant, is definitely me rather than someone else.
 But it seems I can still ask